 - Not having a consistent schedule

 If you or someone you know has been resisting creating an editorial calendar because it sounds like a complicated process, think again.
-I’ll share a simple system to get you started so you can start getting the results you want from your content marketing efforts.
+I’ll share a simple system so you can start getting the results you want from your content marketing efforts.

 How To Create An Editorial Calendar To Manage Your Blog

-Plan your content: block some uninterrupted time, clear of distractions, to do a brain dump of ideas that you are passionate about and think your readers will find useful.
-You will probably astound yourself as to how much you can come up with and how much you have to say.
+Block some uninterrupted time, clear of distractions, to do a brain dump of ideas that you are passionate about and think your readers will find useful.
+You will probably astound yourself with how much you can come up with and how much you have to say.
 Ideally, you will have just a few categories to which you can assign the individual topics you identify in this process.
-For example, everything I write falls into either of these three categories: motherhood, mompreneurship, or mindset, which gives my blog an overall theme that my readers can expect, that also authentically mirrors what I’m all about.
+For example, everything I write falls into either of these three categories: motherhood, mompreneurship, or mindset, which gives my blog an overall theme that my readers can expect, and that also authentically mirrors what I’m all about.

-Organize your content: no complicated process here, simply create a table or spread sheet (basically rows and columns) and include some of the following column headers:
+No complicated process here, simply create a table or spreadsheet (basically rows and columns) and include some of the following column headers:

 - Post scheduled date